snowy-the-arctic-fox/furGen/README.md

 # furGen
 Want an AI that draws furries from text? furGen is here!

-# Tensorflow Tester
- Need anything done in tensorflow but dont know if it works? try this!

 # Installation
 ## Python
 ### Downloading Python